The Orphan of Zhao: Translations and adaptations

 In 1756, the Irish playwright Arthur Murphy wrote his The Orphan of China.
 He stated that he had been attracted by Prémare's work, but his play resembles Voltaire's L'Orphelin de la Chine more.
 His play was first performed in April 1759 and was highly successful in England.
 In his 1759 edition, Murphy criticized Voltaire for adding a theme of love, which he thought was unsuitable, and for having a "scantiness of interesting business".
 Murphy reasserted the story of revenge, which was omitted in Voltaire's play.
 In Murphy's play, the virtuous people killed the leader of the Tartars.
 Although different, his play approached the original Chinese play closer than any other European adaption of the time.
 It was well received in the literary circles of London.
 In 1767, it was brought to the United States, where it was first performed at the Southwark Theatre in Philadelphia.

 In 1834, Stanislas Julien made the first complete translation of The Orphan of Zhao, which was from the Chinese original into French, including both the dialogue and the songs.

 The 2010 film Sacrifice directed by Chen Kaige is based on the Chinese play.

 James Fenton adapted the Chinese play for a Royal Shakespeare Company production directed by Gregory Doran and played in the Swan Theatre, Stratford-upon-Avon, in 2012 and 2013.
 Fenton wrote four additional songs for the play.

+In twenty‑first‑century Korea, The Orphan of Zhao was reimagined in a Korean adaptation.
+The most widely acclaimed version is the National Theater Company of Korea’s production The Orphan of Zhao: Seeds of Revenge (조씨고아, 복수의 씨앗), adapted and directed by Koh Sun‑woong.
+Since its premiere in 2015, the play has become a defining long‑running repertory work in Korean theatre, enduring as a signature production.